Alliance for Democracy and Progress (Central African Republic): History

 The party was established in October 1991.
+In October 1992, Jean-Claude Conjugo, then their leader, was killed by government forces during a union-organized demonstration.
 It won six seats in the National Assembly in the 1993 general elections, and joined Jean-Luc Mandaba's coalition government.

 In the next parliamentary elections in 1998 the ADP was part of the Union of Forces for Peace (UFAP), which opposed President Ange-Félix Patassé.
 The ADP won five seats, and UFAP gained a majority of 55 of the 109 seats in the National Assembly.
 However, the ruling Movement for the Liberation of the Central African People was able to form a government after the defection of a UFAP MP.

 The 2005 general elections saw the ADP win two seats, whilst its presidential candidate Olivier Gabirault finished last in a field of 11 candidates with 0.6% of the vote.
 The party put forward nine candidates for the National Assembly in the 2011 general elections, but failed to win a seat.